Paula Cole: Early life

-Cole was raised in Rockport, Massachusetts, United States; her mother, Stephanie Cole, a mixed media artist, was an elementary school art teacher, and her father, Jim Cole, was a professor of biology and ecology at Salem State College, and he played bass in the polka band "Johnny Prytko and the Connecticut Hi-Tones".
+Cole was raised in Rockport, Massachusetts.
+Her mother, Stephanie Cole, a mixed media artist, was an elementary school art teacher; her father, Jim Cole, was a professor of biology and ecology at Salem State College and played bass in the polka band "Johnny Prytko and the Connecticut Hi-Tones".
 Her older sister Irene played piano.
+She has stated she has Irish, Italian and Polish ancestry.

-She attended Rockport High School where she was president of her senior class and performed in school theatrical productions such as South Pacific.
+She attended Rockport High School, where she was president of her senior class and performed in school theatrical productions such as South Pacific.
 Cole then attended Berklee College of Music in Boston, where she studied jazz singing and improvisation with Bob Stoloff.
 She sang jazz standards at lounges and nightclubs.
+One of the school projects was with Vox One, a chorus group at Berklee that later turned to pro as well.
 She was offered a record deal by the jazz label GRP Records, but decided to turn it down.

 After graduating Berklee, she moved to San Francisco and began working on song ideas.
 She lived with three roommates and ate meagerly, building up her home studio and writing down song ideas including one that later became "Where Have All the Cowboys Gone?"
 Impressing label president Terry Ellis with her demo performances, she signed with his Imago Records in 1992, and was coached by veteran artist's manager John Carter on the album project that would become Harbinger.